chris2fr/configmagic/docs/index.md

 The configMagic Repository is here:
 [https://github.com/chris2fr/configmagic/](https://github.com/chris2fr/configmagic/)

 Deployed MKDOCS to Ikoula server with webhook.
+Deployment tested.

 ## Hosted Configurations

+These are configurations managed in some way.

 ### LesGrandsVoisins.com

+The LesGrandsVoisins project is managed in the following repository.

 [https://gitlab.com/lesgrandsvoisins/lgv/](https://gitlab.com/lesgrandsvoisins/lgv/)

+It would be nice to have a MKDOCS webhook as well perhaps.